Table of Contents

 The best time for kayaking Maligne Lake

-We kayaked Maligne Lake over the July long weekend.
+We did the Maligne Lake kayaking trip over the July long weekend.
 Bugs were never a issue but often from early July until mid-August the bugs can be a royal pain and detract from the trip.
 Of course if it’s windy that’s not a problem – except for paddling.

 September can be a great time to paddle – but you have to keep an eye on storms.
 It varies a lot from year to year.